leonoverweel/ti-2716-c-notes/information-retrieval.md

 (Image source: [Scientific and Acedemic Publishing](http://article.sapub.org/image/10.5923.j.se.20120202.04_001.gif))

 The **retrieval functions** (or **document ranking**) are responsible for finding documents in the **document collection** that most closely match our **query**.
 It can be implemented using several techniques, such as the [vector space model](vector-space-model.md) or the [unigram language model](unigram-language-model.md), depending on the application.

+Recall that we can also objectively [evaluate information retrieval systems](evaluation.md#evaluating-information-retrieval-systems).

 ---